 The ability to become mayor of a business is now available on Swarm, but without the option to earn badges.
 Instead, users will have over 100 stickers that can be added to check-ins, photos, and messages.

 If you’re going to push gamification-based activities to increase customer engagement, this is a good time to update your Foursquare and Swarm profile.
+(If you haven’t claimed your account, learn how to here).

 Make sure your content is up-to-date, and pay particular attention to hours of operation, contact information, and other details that are relevant to an effortless customer experience.